Katsudon27/katsudon27-intern-repo/Data-Privacy-Reflection.md

 # 📝 Reflection

 ## What steps can you take to ensure you handle data securely in your daily tasks?
-- Always use strong, unique passwords and a reputable password manager.
+- I will use Bitwarden as my password manager to generate and store strong, unique passwords.
-- Enable multi-factor authentication (MFA) on all work accounts.
+- I will enable multi-factor authentication (MFA) on all my work and personal accounts, including GitHub and Google Workspace.
-- Access sensitive data only on secure, encrypted networks (avoid public Wi-Fi unless using a VPN).
+- When working remotely, I will connect through my NordVPN client to avoid risks on public Wi-Fi.

 ## How should you store, share, and dispose of sensitive information safely?
-- Store sensitive files in encrypted storage (e.g., company-approved cloud storage with appropriate encryption mechanisms)
+- Store sensitive files in company-approved cloud storage with appropriate encryption mechanisms such as OneDrive.
 - Share data only through secure channels (e.g., encrypted email, secure file transfer tools).
 - Shred physical documents and use secure delete tools for digital files when disposing of data.